 Since a degree in theology helps students build such a wide range of skills, the career outlook for someone with a theology degree may look different depending on individual goals.
 For example, besides achieving a clergy position, someone with a theology degree may be prepared to enter the fields of public administration, communications, or international relations.

-According to the U.S. Bureau of Labor Statistics, professionals entering a career in social services (including ministry) can expect roughly a 5% increase in job prospects from 2021 onward.
+According to the U.S. Bureau of Labor Statistics, professionals entering a career in social services (including ministry) can expect roughly a 5% increase in job prospects from 2024–2034 (though clergy positions, specifically, are projected to grow by only 1%).
 That being said, skilled spiritual leaders and religious teachers are always in high demand by parishes and religious secondary schools.

 Salary aside, the kinds of jobs held by theology majors offer great personal satisfaction and fulfillment, and often become lifelong professions.

-Ready to take your next step toward one of the exciting careers above?
+Are you ready to take your next step toward one of the exciting careers explored in this post?
 Start a conversation with a USD advisor today, and see where a Master of Theological Studies – Franciscan Theology can take you.